vinhngx/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image.
+I used a combination of color transform and gradient thresholds to generate a binary image.
 This step is detailed in Step 2 of the Jupyter notebook "pipeline-single-image.ipynb".
 Here's an example of my output for this step.

 ![alt text][image3]